Translation disclaimer (Translation disclaimer)

 To start the canvass, we compare names and addresses on our Electoral Register with the information held by:

 Properties will be contacted in different phases, so not all addresses will receive something from us at the same time.
 If you receive a request for information, please respond right away.
-If we do not receive a prompt response, we are required to send reminders and may also need to employ canvassers to visit your property, which costs the Council money.
+If you do not, we are required to send reminders.
+We may also need to employ canvassers to visit your property, which costs the Council money.

 Please note: Your response may not automatically update information on the Electoral Register.
 We will contact you if further action is needed.